HTTP Status Checker avatar

 Does the actor follow redirects?
 No. The actor reports the first status code returned by the server.
 If a URL returns a 301 or 302, the actor reports that redirect status and captures the redirect target in the redirectUrl field.
 Use the Redirect Chain Analyzer if you need to follow the full redirect chain.

 Why does a URL show a different status code than my browser?
-The actor uses HEAD requests by default, which some servers handle differently than GET requests.
-Additionally, some servers may return different responses based on the User-Agent header or geographic location.
+The actor uses HEAD requests, which some servers handle differently than GET requests.
+Additionally, some servers return different responses based on the User-Agent header, geographic location, or rate limiting.
+The actor reports what it receives as an external client without cookies or session state.

 Can I check URLs that require authentication?
 The actor sends standard HTTP requests without authentication headers.
-URLs behind login walls or requiring API keys will likely return 401 or 403 status codes.
-The actor does not support custom authentication headers.
+URLs behind login walls or requiring API keys will return 401 or 403 status codes.
+Custom authentication headers are not supported in this version.

 What is the difference between 4xx and 5xx errors?
 A 4xx status code (client error) means the request was invalid -- the URL does not exist (404), you are not authorized (401/403), or the request was malformed.
-A 5xx status code (server error) means the server failed to process a valid request, indicating a problem on the server side.
+A 5xx status code (server error) means the server failed to process a valid request, indicating a problem on the server side such as an overloaded server or misconfigured backend.

-Can I check the status of thousands of URLs in one run?
+Can I check thousands of URLs in one run?
 Yes.
 The actor is designed for bulk checking and processes URLs concurrently.
 There is no hard limit on the number of URLs per run.
 At $0.0005 per URL, checking 10,000 URLs costs approximately $5.04 including the start fee.